It is happening: "Friends" reunion special being released this month | Curated

 It is happening: "Friends" reunion special being released this month

 The past 14 months haven’t been our day, our week, our month, or even our year.
-But at least a nostalgic kick with some popular friends will help right the ship a bit.
+But at least a nostalgic kick with some popular friends will help to righten the ship.

-Warner Bros. announced on Thursday the long-awaited Friends reunion special will release exclusively on HBO Max on May 27… in the US.
+Warner Bros. announced on Thursday the long-awaited Friends reunion special will be released exclusively on HBO Max on May 27.

-The unscripted special also announced a slew of popular guest stars, including Canadian singer Justin Bieber.

 - See also:

-At this time, no timetable for the Canadian release of the show has been announced.
-In an email with Daily Hive, Madison McCloskey, the publicist for Crave and HBO at Bell Media, says the company has no news to share in regards to Friends: The Reunion coming to Canada.
-McCloskey says Canadian premier updates will be announced when more details trickle through.

-Officially titled “The One Where They Got Back Together,” the reunion special brings back the entire principal Friends cast — Jennifer Aniston, Courtney Cox, Lisa Kudrow, David Schwimmer, Matthew Perry, and Matt LeBlanc, who will reunite on screen for the first since the series ended in 2004.
+Officially titled “The One Where They Got Back Together,” the reunion special brings back the entire principal Friends cast — Jennifer Aniston, Courtney Cox, Lisa Kudrow, David Schwimmer, Matthew Perry, and Matt LeBlanc, to reunite on screen for the first since the series ended in 2004.

 View this post on Instagram